Dihydrotestosterone: 5α-Reductase inhibitors

 5α-Reductase inhibitors are overall well tolerated and show a low incidence of adverse effects.
 Sexual dysfunction, including erectile dysfunction, loss of libido, and reduced ejaculate volume, may occur in 3.4 to 15.8% of men treated with finasteride or dutasteride.
 A small increase in the risk of affective symptoms including depression, anxiety, and self-harm may be seen.
+However risk within the affected group can vary very strongly with some patients vividly reporting very strong persistent effects.
 Both the sexual dysfunction and affective symptoms may be due partially or fully to prevention of the synthesis of neurosteroids like allopregnanolone rather necessarily than due to inhibition of DHT production.
 A small risk of gynecomastia has been associated with 5α-reductase inhibitors (1.2–3.5%).
 Based on reports of 5α-reductase type 2 deficiency in males and the effectiveness of 5α-reductase inhibitors for hirsutism in women, reduced body and/or facial hair growth is a likely potential side effect of these drugs in men.
 There are far fewer studies evaluating the side effects of 5α-reductase inhibitors in women.
 However, due to the known role of DHT in male sexual differentiation, 5α-reductase inhibitors may cause birth defects such as ambiguous genitalia in the male fetuses of pregnant women.
 As such, they are not used in women during pregnancy.

 MK-386 is a selective 5α-reductase type 1 inhibitor which was never marketed.
 Whereas 5α-reductase type 2 inhibitors achieve much higher reductions in circulating DHT production, MK-386 decreases circulating DHT levels by 20 to 30%.
 Conversely, it was found to decrease sebum DHT levels by 55% in men versus a modest reduction of only 15% for finasteride.
 However, MK-386 failed to show significant effectiveness in a subsequent clinical study for the treatment of acne.